base-org/pessimism/README.md

 [![GitHub Issues](https://img.shields.io/github/issues-raw/base-org/pessimism.svg)](https://github.com/base-org/pessimism/issues)

 **Warning:**
 Pessimism is currently experimental and very much in development.
-It means Pessimism is currently not secure nor stable, so code will change and builds can break over the coming months.
+It means Pessimism is currently unstable, so code will change and builds can break over the coming months.
 If you come across problems, it would help greatly to open issues so that we can fix them as quickly as possible.

 ## Setup
-1. Create local config file (`config.env`)
+1. Create local config file (`config.env`) to store all necessary environmental variables.
+There's already an example `config.env.template` in the repo that stores default env vars.

+To use the template, run the following the command(s):
 * `cp config.env.template config.env`

-2. [Download](https://go.dev/doc/install) `golang 1.19` if you haven't already
+2. [Download](https://go.dev/doc/install) or upgrade to `golang 1.19`.

-3. Install go dependencies
+3. Install all project golang dependencies by running `go mod download`.
-    * `go mod download`

 # To Run
-1. Compile pessimism to binary
+1. Compile pessimism to machine binary by running the following project level command(s):
-    * `make build-app`
+    * Using Make: `make build-app`

-2. Run binary
+2. To run the compiled binary, you can use the following project level command(s):
-    * `make run-app`
+    * Using Make: `make run-app`
-    * `./bin/pessimism`
+    * Direct Call: `./bin/pessimism`

 ## Testing

 ### Unit Tests
-Unit tests are written using native [go test](https://pkg.go.dev/testing) with mocks generated golang native [mock](https://github.com/golang/mock) library.
+Unit tests are written using native [go test](https://pkg.go.dev/testing) library with test mocks generated using the golang native [mock](https://github.com/golang/mock) library.

-Tests can be ran by running `make test`.
+Unit tests can ran using the following project level command(s):
+* Using Make: `make test`
+* Direct Call: `go test ./...`

 ### Integration Tests
 TBD